MuchAdoNet/muchadonet.github.io/docs/transactions.md

 ADO.NET requres that the `Transaction` property of [`IDbCommand`](https://docs.microsoft.com/dotnet/api/system.data.idbcommand) be set to the current transaction.
 MuchAdo takes care of that automatically when creating and executing commands.
 :::

 `BeginTransactionAsync` has an overload that takes an [`IsolationLevel`](https://learn.microsoft.com/en-us/dotnet/api/system.data.isolationlevel).
-The default isolation level is provider-specific, but you can also override it via `DbConnectorSettings.DefaultIsolationLevel`.
+The default isolation level is provider-specific, but you can also override it with the `DefaultIsolationLevel` connector setting.

 :::tip
 If you are using MuchAdo.Sqlite, there are additional overloads that include the `deferred` parameter for creating [deferred transactions](https://learn.microsoft.com/en-us/dotnet/standard/data/sqlite/transactions#deferred-transactions).